 3. Once the butter is melted and the thyme is perfuming the kitchen, turn to medium high heat and add your veggies.
 Season with salt and pepper.

 4. Cook until the veggies become tender and onions translucent.
 Try to not over cook the veggies or they’ll just become mush.
 Remove from the heat and serve as a side dish or as a relish on top of a sandwich.

 - I love onions, corn and red peppers, but depending what is in season you can spice up this dish.
-I have added fresh fava beans, brussel sprouts (as pictured), and even carrots.
+I have added fresh fava beans (as you can see in the picture), brussel sprouts, and even carrots.
 It’s just a simple fresh way to serve your veggies.